brprojects/Energy-Prediction-ML/README.md

     - The transformer model requires more data for training to learn more complex temporal patterns and relationships.
 Therefore, model is trained on data for making predictions at every hour rather than just at noon, enabling it to improve generalisation.
 - **Model Architecture**
     - The model uses a learnable positional encoding, a linear layer for feature projection, a transformer encoder for learning complex dependencies, and an output layer to predict energy demand at each time step.
+    - The architecture is designed to capture seasonality, exogenous variables, autoregressive patterns, and trends through different components of the model.
     - The selected hyperparameters, including a smaller model dimension, high dropout, low learning rate, and optimized betas to ensure stable training and good generalisation despite limited data.
 - **Model Evaluation**
     - RMSE = 899.11 MW, MAE = 681.94 MW and MAPE = 2.57%.